OthersideAI/self-operating-computer/README.md

 - **Framework Architecture Improvements**: Think you can enhance the framework architecture described in the intro?
 We welcome suggestions and PRs.
 - **Implement a Reflective Mouse Click Mode**: Introduce a new mode that enhances click accuracy by adding a 'reflect and correct' step.
 In this mode, the system will 'move mouse, reflect on position, and click if accurate; otherwise, adjust position closer.'
 This approach, more akin to human interaction, could increase accuracy before the implementation of `Agent-1-vision` for precise clicking.
 The main challenge is the increased time due to current multimodal model latency.
 We propose an optional `-accurate` terminal flag to activate this mode.
 This feature has the potential to significantly boost performance and offers an interesting area for development.

-For any input on improving this project, feel free to reach out to [Josh](https://twitter.com/josh_bickett) on Twitter.If you want to contribute yourself, see [CONTRIBUTING.md](https://github.com/OthersideAI/self-operating-computer/blob/main/CONTRIBUTING.md).
+For any input on improving this project, feel free to reach out to [Josh](https://twitter.com/josh_bickett) on Twitter.
+If you want to contribute yourself, see [CONTRIBUTING.md](https://github.com/OthersideAI/self-operating-computer/blob/main/CONTRIBUTING.md).

 ### Follow HyperWriteAI for More Updates